-Since 2015, FWC and DEP have received funds from NFWF to develop the Florida GEBF Restoration Strategy.
+In 2015, FWC and DEP received funds from NFWF to develop the Florida GEBF Restoration Strategy.
 The primary objective of this document is to provide a cohesive vision for planning the remaining GEBF investments in Florida to address resources affected by the DWH oil spill.
 The Restoration Strategy identifies Gulf of Mexico watershed-specific, priority restoration needs based on a comprehensive review of existing conservation and management plans based on NFWF's GEBF funding priorities:

 Restore and maintain the ecological functions of landscape-scale coastal habitats, including barrier islands, beaches and coastal marshes, and ensure their viability and resilience against existing and future threats;